sarojabamra/SplitEase/README.md

-# SplitEase - Expense Sharing Application

 A full-stack web application for managing shared expenses and splitting bills among friends, family, or roommates.
 Built with modern web technologies, this application provides an intuitive interface for tracking who owes what to whom.

-## 🚀 Project Overview
+## Project Overview

-Splitwise Clone is a comprehensive expense management solution that allows users to:
+SplitEase is a expense management solution that allows users to:

 - Add and track shared expenses
 - Split bills among multiple people